 The courts have shown their adaptability to cope with the changed environment of COVID-19 and cases are still proceeding and being resolved.

 Get advice today about the right way to proceed with your family law property settlement.
-To help you, we offer an initial free consultation and can discuss your case by phone, Skype, Microsoft Teams, Zoom or in person at our office with social distancing protocols in place.
+To help you, we offer an initial consultation and can discuss your case by phone, Skype, Microsoft Teams, Zoom or in person at our office with social distancing protocols in place.

 Call us today on 07 5597 3366 or simply fill out the ‘Contact Us’ form below.